ucsc-ospo/ucsc-ospo.github.io/content/authors/harishbalaji/_index.md

 - 2025 Contributors
 ---

-Harish Balaji is a Master’s student at New York University with a focus on artificial intelligence, machine learning, and cybersecurity.
-His academic journey bridges deep technical learning with practical experience, spanning privacy-aware systems, secure data processing, and scalable ML pipelines.
-As part of GSoC 2025, Harish is contributing to AIDRIN, a framework for evaluating AI dataset readiness, under the mentorship of Dr. Jean Luca Bez and Prof. Suren Byna.
-He is passionate about building transparent and trustworthy AI infrastructure through open-source research.
+Harish Balaji is a Master’s student at New York University specializing in Artificial Intelligence, Machine Learning, and Cybersecurity.
+His academic and project work centers on developing scalable, privacy-preserving, and trustworthy AI systems.
+With a strong foundation in applied machine learning, Harish focuses on advancing data-centric AI through techniques such as dataset quality auditing, fairness evaluation, and risk-aware preprocessing for structured and multimodal data.

+His research interests include privacy-enhancing technologies, reproducible ML workflows, and the integration of vision-language models for real-world inference pipelines.
+Harish is passionate about bridging systems-level efficiency with ethical AI design to build robust, interpretable, and deployment-ready ML infrastructure.